anon-blue/anon.blue/README.txt

 nt felon!
 Please alert the police!
 Thank you! <3  !Jamie Lee Pierce, Born: 09/16 /1994, His Current Address: 318 Mcglone Lane Flemingsburg, KY 41041 (His father' s house.)
-Wanted for raping his sister and his own 3 year old daughter (at the t ime was only 2) he is very un well and has access to firearms.
+Wanted for raping his sister and his own 3 year old daughter (at the t ime was only 2pkkkkkkkkkmmmmmmmmml and has access to firearms.
 He is a violent f elon!
 Please alert the police!
 Thank you! <3 !Jamie Lee Pierce, Born: 09/16/1994 , His Current Address: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's hou se.)
 Wanted for raping his sister and his own 3 year old daughter (at the time w